Gum Disease Washington DC

 Periodontal Disease Treatments at Foxhall Smiles

-There is an array of solutions that are used to treat patients with gum disease at all stages.
+An array of solutions are used to treat patients with gum disease at all stages.
 Some common treatments include:

-Scaling and Root Planing: Scaling and root planing are often used in conjunction to help clean gums and fight gum inflammation.
-Scaling is utilized to remove plaque and tartar above and below the gum line to provide a deep clean to the bottom of the gum pocket.
+Scaling and Root Planing: Scaling and root planing are often used to help clean gums and fight gum inflammation.
+Scaling removes plaque and tartar above and below the gum line to provide a deep clean to the bottom of the gum pocket.
 Root planing smooths out tooth roots and helps the gums reattach to teeth.

 Gum graft surgery: During this treatment, mouth tissue is taken from one area and then used to cover tooth roots.
-Tooth loss that often occurs in later stages of periodontitis can be prevented with gum grafting.
+Gum grafting can prevent tooth loss that often occurs in later stages of periodontitis.

-Antibiotics can help remove bacteria that cause infection, but when an infection is severe they may not be enough.
-These common surgical and non-surgical methods are effective in removing infection at the source.
+Antibiotics can help remove bacteria that cause infection, but they may not be enough when an infection is severe.
+These common surgical and non-surgical methods effectively remove infection at the source.

 Periodontal Therapy FAQs